afy007/Spring-2021-Project-afy/README.md

 # Spring-2021-Project
-Source code for the semester project I needed to make for Spring, 2021.
+Source code for the semester project I needed to make for a project in the Spring semester of 2021.
-Many of the guidelines for the lab were rather restrictive, so I plan on creating another version.
+This repository will be archived for now.
+I may revisit it and change the implementation to improve the readability of the program, as it is rather messy.